distbit0/distbit.xyz/_posts/2023-06-15-use-of-zettelkasten-in-agent-memory.md

-zettelkasten can potentially be useful for agi idea retrieval as well as agi idea relation representation for agi memory.
+zettelkasten is potentially useful for agi idea retrieval as well as agi idea relation representation for agi memory.

 The benefits of using zettelkasten for AGI memory are that:
 - it is human interprable